Skip to main content

 PARAGRAPH 3

-In the first Stockholm training 1986 - 1989, YR explains how he and MF used to alternate giving FI to the same client.
+During the first Stockholm training (1986–1989), Yochanan Rywerant explained how he and Moshe Feldenkrais used to alternate giving Functional Integration to the same client.

-One started and the other ended it.
-In silence.
-They followed the consistent logic of a lesson.
-Afterwards they discussed what they had done.
+One would begin, and the other would complete the session.
+They did so in silence, following the internal and consistent logic of a lesson.
+Afterwards, they discussed what they had done.

-MF did so with other teachers as well.
-The difference is that MF & YR did it for many years.
-The textbook gives us an insight into what the two men thought and talked about.
+Moshe Feldenkrais also proceeded in this way with other teachers.
+The difference is that Moshe Feldenkrais and Yochanan Rywerant did so over many years.
+The textbook offers insight into what the two men thought about and discussed in this context.